i18next/next-i18next/README.md

             └── common.json
 ```

-This structure can also be seen in the [example directory](./example).
+This structure can also be seen in the [simple example](./examples/simple).

 If you want to structure your translations/namespaces in a custom way, you will need to pass modified `localePath` and `localeStructure` values into the initialisation config.